 This begs a question then.
 Why do the Liberals not trust Canadians to have a voice when it comes to the placement of a safe consumption site?
 Under the current text of Bill C-37, the minister is under no obligation to issue public notice that a supervised injection site is being considered for a community.
 Further, the organization that is applying for the authorization is the only group required to demonstrate that local consultations have in fact taken place.
 This clearly undermines the impartiality of these consultations, since an applying organization can simply cherry-pick who it consults with.

 Let us imagine an alternate scenario here for just a moment: say, the construction of an oil pipeline.
 No one would be comfortable with a decision to go ahead with building a pipeline if the decision were based solely on the oil company's report of its consultations with local environmentalists and first nations representatives.
-Moreover, no one would expect that a federal minister in Ottawa would have the facts to sufficiently decide where a pipeline should go, at least not without significant study by impartial experts and wide-ranging consultation with those who would be most impacted by the decision.
+Moreover, no one would accept that a federal minister in Ottawa would have the facts to sufficiently decide where a pipeline should go, at least not without significant study by impartial experts and wide-ranging consultation with those who would be most impacted by the decision.
 Why then does the present Liberal government feel it is acceptable to trust that an applying organization has indeed consulted comprehensively when it comes to building a supervised injection site?

 In my riding of Lethbridge, Alberta, I have to say that I am incredibly impressed with the efforts to which my community has gone with regard to collaboration and consultation.
 The organization that is taking the lead on studying the need and feasibility of opening a supervised consumption site is going beyond the scope of this legislation in order to ensure that community members are respected and given a voice and that all levels of government are included.
 It is very concerned that community partnerships are formed and that comprehensive services are created that include a treatment model.